Voronik1801/BioProject/README.md

 - Construction and investigation of regression models linking the characteristics of the graph of hydrogen bonds associated with ALS with the survival of patients who are carriers of these mutations.
 Prediction of survival of patients with mutations in SOD1.

 - Analysis of the results of the constructed regression model and identification of the sites of the SOD1 enzyme that affect life expectancy.
+# Input data
+The data contain 182 signs of hydrogen bonds of the enzyme SOD1 for 72 patients.
+# Method
+It is assumed that the course of the disease affects the structure of the graph, therefore, when compiling training samples, the characteristics of the raf are calculated.
+# Results